TWGuide/WVV-Faster-WorldBuffs/README.md

 # Winter Veil Vale - Faster World Buffs Guide

-### This guide will show how you can hand in snowballs super fast to Tiny Timflake at the Winter Veil Vale during the Winter Veil christmas event.
+__This guide will show how you can hand in snowballs super fast to Tiny Timflake at the Winter Veil Vale during the Winter Veil christmas event.__
+__This allows you to single-handedly drop world buffs in less than a minute (if your bags are big enough to hold 1000 snowballs).__

 ## Step 1 - LazyPig
 Download [LazyPig](https://github.com/Otari98/_LazyPig) directly from the TurtleWoW Launcher under the `ADDONS` tab.